 When the full reverse command was given, an underwater view showed the propellers reversing their rotation.
 Arleigh Burke destroyers utilize reversible pitch propellers and therefore do not change their rotational direction during reversing maneuvers, they simply change the pitch of the blades to provide reversing thrust.

 The anchor cable is secured to a ship via a cable clench located deep in the cable locker.
 Detaching it requires some serious human effort, not the automated release implied in the movie by the order "release the anchors".

-Many shipmates call Chief Petty Officer Walter "The Beast" Lynch as "Beast".
-It is not proper Navy protocol for subordinates or officers to address him by a nickname.
-While on duty, they should address him as either Chief or Chief Lynch.
+Many shipmates address Chief Petty Officer Walter Lynch as "Beast".
+It is not proper Navy protocol for a CPO to be addressed by a nickname while on duty.
+They should address him as either Chief or Chief Lynch.

 The crew of John Paul Jones readies the USS Missouri, a floating museum, for combat within an hour or two, albeit with the help of retired battleship veterans.
 In the early 1980s, reactivating and modernizing Iowa-class battleships took two years.

 Before the port anchor is dropped, the guns are rotated to "210".
 The guns are later shown to be aimed to starboard, and when the ship turns to port, the guns are facing the alien ship.
 "210" refers to 210 degrees, which translates to just left of directly backwards, or 7 o'clock.
 For guns trained to 210 to be aimed at the alien ship, the Missouri would have had to turn almost completely around to the right before firing.